Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • Are we not called upon to help the most vulnerable in society? ___ We believe NO new housing in Vancouver, and especially those planned for in family oriented neighbourhoods, should exclude the most vulnerable including women and women-led families.
 This site at Arbutus and 8th, surrounded by a toddler park, green way, preschool, elementary school and neighbourhood house presents the perfect opportunity to envelop them in the support they may need to transition out of the hardship and fear they face and into a safer, supported environment. ___ Just a couple searches in one afternoon and I found out the following facts: - 22% of Vancouver's homeless population are women. - 39% of these at minimum are Indigenous - more than 1 in 50 of these women are accompanied by a child on the street others are known to be excluded from the homeless count as they are couch surfing. - 75% of all homeless women and those with children seeking shelter in transition homes in Canada are turned away for lack of space. - the primary reasons women and women-led families do not opt to stay in SROs is for fear of harm, harassment and even murder ___ Who's with us and will stand in the gap for Vancouver's most vulnerable women and children?
 Wouldn't a good news story be nice for a change?

-CharleneKettlewell asked about 2 years ago
+CharleneKettlewell asked almost 4 years ago

 Hi Charlene,